AlexanderPyshko/AlexanderPyshko/README.md

 ### About Me :
 I'm an Ornithologist from Belarus.
 Since 2023 I'm studying Data Engineer as a new sphere of interests.
-- :telescope: I’m working as Researcher at National Academy of Science of Belarus and take courses in Data Engineering.
+- :telescope: I’m a Researcher at National Academy of Science of Belarus and take courses in Data Engineering.

 - :seedling: Studying gulls in urban area in Belarus.